ttr/tld-ArrowMod/README.md

 3. Optionally, lines can be required for crafting arrows.
 4. Optionally, arrow shafts can also be crafted from hardwood - intended for late game, based on archery skill.
 5. Optionally, arrows can be crafted using birch bark as fletching instead of fethers - intended for late game, based on archery skill.
+6. Oprionally, workbench requirement to craft arrow can be disabled - game restart is required to take this into effect.

+1st and 2nd works independly from other options - 3rd one enable/disable rest.
 Optional support for tree bark from Leatherworks mod.

 ## Installation